NVSL/cfiddle-cluster/README.md

 You will need at least two machines: One worker node and one head node.

 The head node can pretty much any server (or virtual machine) that runs a recent version of Docker.
-You'll need administrative access to it.
+You'll need root access to it.

-The worker machine is where the CFiddle experiments will run.
-It should be dedicated to this task and not be running anything else.
+The worker machines are where the CFiddle experiments will run.
+They should be dedicated to this task and not be running anything else.

 For testing this guide, we used bare metal cloud servers from